erinn/comodo_proxy/README.md

-comodo_proxy is a simle(ish) proxy between Comodo's SOAP API and a custom and minimal REST API. comodo_proxy is designed to be deployed in a Kerberos/GSSAPI environment as access control is handled that way.
+comodo_proxy is a simle(ish) proxy between Comodo's SOAP API and a custom and minimal REST API. comodo_proxy is designed to be deployed in a Kerberos/GSSAPI environment as access control is handled via principles, the code could be modified for simple auth easily.

 # Deploying:
 This code is meant to be run inside of a docker container, and for maximum ease I would recommend using the